Manual designs objects that celebrate slow food & drink.

 At Manual we create products that are first and foremost tools for food, but also express our aesthetic vision through thoughtful design.
 We aim to create products you can use everyday and that you'll love even more over time.

-Manual is managed by Emily Berman — trained chef and creative partner with a passion for homemade mayonnaise and handmade spreadsheets.
+Manual's operations are managed by Emily Berman — a trained chef and creative partner with a passion for homemade mayonnaise and handmade spreadsheets.
 Emily's background in studio art, business operations, and the culinary world adds a unique mix of creativity and structure—and delicious lunches—to the Manual studio.

-Manual is directed by Craighton Berman—a designer who has work in the permanent collection of the Art Institute of Chicago and was the first designer to use Kickstarter to launch a product.
-Based on this background of high design mixed with DIY attitude, Manual was founded to produce products that combine the authorship of design with the spirit of slow food.
+Manual was founded and is directed by Craighton Berman—a designer who has work in the permanent collection of the Art Institute of Chicago and was the first designer to use Kickstarter to launch a product.
+Based on his background of object design mixed with DIY attitude, Manual was founded to produce products in the spirit of slow food.